MBI vs Extended Car Warranty

-When comparing mechanical breakdown insurance vs extended warranty, you're comparing two products that solve the same problem — unexpected repair bills — using different structures and eligibility rules.
+When comparing mechanical breakdown insurance vs extended warranty, you're comparing two products that solve the same problem — unexpected repair bills — using different structures, eligibility rules, and claims experiences.
 For a broader look at how these differ from standard auto insurance, see our guide on extended warranty vs car insurance.
-Here's a precise comparison to help you choose.
+Here's a precise, decision-stage comparison to help you choose.

 Quick Answer

-Mechanical Breakdown Insurance (MBI) is an insurance policy add-on sold by auto insurers, typically available for newer vehicles under a set mileage threshold.
+Mechanical Breakdown Insurance (MBI) is an insurance policy add-on sold by auto insurers, typically available for newer vehicles under a set mileage threshold ( commonly under 15,000–30,000 miles).
 An extended warranty (vehicle service contract) is a service agreement sold by warranty providers, typically available for a wider range of vehicles including used cars with higher mileage.
-Both cover engine, transmission, and component failures from normal use — the difference is in eligibility, structure, and claims experience.
+Both cover engine, transmission, and component failures from normal use — the difference is in eligibility, state availability, product structure, and claims experience.

 Key Takeaways